 Fasting is one of, if not the, most powerful spiritual discipline that exists.
 A discipline that when done correctly and with right motives can transform your life.
 In fact, many people around the world refer to this discipline as the “real life super power”.
 A powerful prayer-answering tool declared by our Heavenly Father with proven results: “So we fasted, seeking this from our God, and it was granted us” (Ez.
 8:23).

 As believers, we know how powerful daily prayer is.
 A gracious gift that we have been given from God so that we can communicate with Him.
 Now imagine sharpening and enhancing that prayer through obedience and sacrifice?
-Removing our focus from ourselves, from our own issues and temporal matters of this world, and setting our minds on eternal things — things only of God: “Set your mind on the things above, not on the things that are on earth” (Col. 3:2).
-Jesus also told us in Matthew 4:4 that “Man shall not live by bread alone, but by every Word that comes from the mouth of God.”
-If God tells us to fast, we can be sure that it is important.
-We can also be sure that He will honor our loyalty to His word.
+Removing our focus from ourselves, from our own issues and temporal matters of this world and setting our minds on eternal things — the things of God, the only things that truly matter: “Set your mind on the things above, not on the things that are on earth” (Col. 3:2).
+Jesus told us in Matthew 4:4 that “Man shall not live by bread alone, but by every Word that comes from the mouth of God.”
+If God exhorts us to fast, we can be sure that it is important.
+We can also be sure that He will honor our obedience and fidelity to His word.

 While there is much more I could say about the power of fasting, I will leave it with this.
 We all need to be fasting.
-The experience will restore you spiritually and usher in real transformational change and breakthrough in your life.
-Moreover, we need a lot more of God.
-Not because of what He can do for us, but because of who He is to us.
-So join us this year in fasting.
+Fasting is not only a command by God, it is a spiritual experience that will restore you physically, emotionally, spiritually and otherwise.
+It will usher in real and lasting transformational change and breakthrough in your life.
+Moreover, and most importantly, we need a lot more of God.
+Not because of what He can do for us but because of who He is — our everything.
+Our eternity.
+So then, join us this year in fasting.
 You will not regret it.
-And remember, fasting is not a legalistic rite that we do to get God’s attention.
-It is a powerful tool God has given to us in order to get ours.
-This, my friend, is the key to open all those locked doors.
+And remember, fasting is not a legalistic rite that we do only to get God’s attention.
+It is a powerful tool God has given us in order to get ours!
+This, my friend, is the key to open all those locked doors in your life.

 “Jesus answered them: ‘The days will come when the bridegroom is taken away from them, and then they will fast…'” – Matthew 9:15.